 The Court denied these contentions noting that in the original Decision and Order, the Court had already found that the bank had sufficient standing on two grounds to proceed with the action.
 The Court further found that the borrower had misconstrued the Purchase and Assumption Agreement and that the contention that the subsidiaries were not covered by the Purchase and Assumption Agreement was contradicted by the terms of the agreement.
 Finally, the Court declined to exercise its discretion to overturn the Decision and Order because the loan was in default for ten years, the trial took place over two years ago, the Decision and Order was issued one year ago and this was the second attempt by defendant to present “new evidence.”
 The Court further cautioned defendant from engaging in further frivolous motion practice which “shall result in the imposition of monetary sanctions on counsel, defendant or both” and awarded costs and disbursements to Chase.

 Anthony W. Vaughn, Jr. is a Partner with PIB Law, and focuses his practice on the representation of financial institutions in the mortgage banking industry.
 He also represents architects and engineers providing litigation and ...

-Daniel is an Associate with PIB Law, and focuses his practice on the representation of financial institutions in connection with financial services-related litigation matters and labor and employment matters.
+Dan is a Partner with PIB Law, and focuses his practice on the representation of financial institutions in connection with financial services-related litigation matters and labor and employment matters.